Finite mixture representations of zero-and-$N$-inflated distributions for count-compositional data: Derivation of the ZANIM PMF

-and note that the product will have $2^d$ terms, as a consequence of the binomial theorem.
+and note that the product will have $2^d$ terms, as a result of the binomial theorem.
 However, due to the indicator function $\mathds{1}_0(y_{j})$, we can simplify some terms.
-We shall consider four different groups of terms, corresponding to the four types of mixture component in ZANIM.
+We shall consider four groups of terms, corresponding to the four types of mixture component in the ZANIM PMF.

 $\bullet$ Standard multinomial$\colon$

 $\bullet$ $\delta_{\mathbf{0}_d}$ component$\colon$